ghoshbishakh/osassignment2/assignment2.md

 Opens the disk file of given filename.
 Check if valid stat is present.
 Return the **file descriptor** if successful.
 Return error otherwise.

-**CHECK**: File descriptor not pointer.
-Free the stat.

 #### `disk_stat* get_disk_stat(int disk)`

 Reads disk_stat from the disk.
-And returns its pointer.
+And returns its pointer (pointer to the structure disk_stat).
+This pointer can be used to access the disk stats.

 #### `int read_block(int disk, int blocknr, void *block_data)`